Chen Diexian: Industrialism

 Despite severe debt, Chen established the Cuili Company (萃禾公司 (Gather Benefit Company)) in 1901, situated at Qinghefang on the shore of the West Lake.
-He began selling books, stationary, and imported scientific and musical instruments, as well as the city's first phonograph.
+He began selling books, stationery, and imported scientific and musical instruments, as well as the city's first phonograph.
 Due to its focus on imported technology, the shop was ridiculed by many of his more conservative peers.

 Chen invited the Japanese consul in Hangzhou to stay and tutor him in chemistry, seeking to create a home chemistry laboratory.
 Fascinated with science, he experimented with inventions such as a fire extinguisher; he later recalled gathering a group of friends near Hangzhou to watch him light several hay bales on fire and extinguish them with his extinguisher.
 However, the device malfunctioned and could not put out the flames.

-Upset that foreign companies held a monopoly on the production of toothpowder (a precursor to toothpaste), Chen researched the chemicals involved in its production.
+Upset that foreign companies held a monopoly on the production of toothpowder, Chen researched the chemicals involved in its production.
 He found that a brand of Japanese toothpowder was made with calcium carbonate, while a more effective and expensive Russian brand used magnesium carbonate.
 After initial experimentation with sourcing the material from cuttlefish shells, he was able to develop an inexpensive means of producing magnesium carbonate from lye.
-Although initially uninterested in producing toothpowder himself—he published the recipe freely in 1915 edition of Woman's World—he improved the formula and founded a company named Household Industries (家庭工業社 (Jiātíng gōngyè shè)) to produce it in 1917.
+Chen was initially uninterested in producing the toothpowder himself, publishing the recipe freely in a 1915 edition of Woman's World.
+He later improved the formula and founded the company Household Industries (家庭工業社 (Jiātíng gōngyè shè)) to produce it in 1917.

 The toothpowder was commercially successful, bolstered by patriotic advertisements, and allowed Chen to expand Household Industries to produce various other products, including cosmetics.
-By 1923, Household Industries employed 360 workers, split across facilities producing magnesium, toothpowder, toothbrushes, peppermint, talcum powder, boxes, stationary, and textiles.
+By 1923, Household Industries employed 360 workers, split across facilities producing magnesium, toothpowder, toothbrushes, peppermint, talcum powder, boxes, stationery, and textiles.
 It manufactured soda water as a byproduct of magnesium manufacture, later branching out its beverage production to include wine and liquor.
 By 1934, Household Industries employed a staff of 420 people, and was the second-largest manufacturer of household goods and cosmetics (behind the China Chemical Industries Company).
 The company enjoyed a practical domestic monopoly on toothpaste, toothpowder, and face powder.
 Its expansion plateaued around the mid-1930s, and it sought to scale back some of its operations to increase profit.
 The outbreak of the Second Sino-Japanese War in 1937 devastated the company, with many of its factories destroyed by Japanese bombing.

 In 1938, Chen returned to Japanese-occupied Shanghai in order to care for his ailing wife.
 There, he died of illness on 24 March 1940.